 Developing emotional/anger management

-Following consultation with partners, PSCO’s, parents and CYP the programme has been extended into a further two areas (six in total) to cover: The Ridge, Ryelands and the Vale, Heysham, Mellishaw Park Traveller Local Authority site for Gypsies and Travellers, Poulton Park and Bowerham.
+The programme is delivered in 6 areas including: The Ridge, Ryelands and the Vale, Heysham, Mellishaw Park Traveller Local Authority site for Gypsies and Travellers, Poulton Park and Bowerham.